Want to learn more about music lessons at Kanata/Stittsville’s U-Rock Music School? Here are the answers to (we hope) all your questions.

 Do you teach adults too?
 Or can parents sit in on lessons?

 No and No. 🙂 We love adults because they create talented children, but our program is strictly for kids and teens.
+However, we do accept adult students during our 6 week summer session.

-We do offer meet & greet sessions with our new families on Fridays after 6:30pm.
+We offer meet & greet sessions with our new families on Fridays after 6:30pm.
 This way your child/teen gets to meet us before their lessons start and will have a better feel for what their lessons will be like.
 Plus, you’ll feel more at ease dropping off your rock stars if you’ve met us in advance.
 Just ask us for an appointment time.

 NOTE: Family members are not allowed to stick around when the kids are rocking out at their lessons.
 However, we hear that many great concerts take place at home afterward.